 Please remember to register your attendance using IMAT.

-This meeting requires registration, so please follow the link to pay the registration fee.
+This session requires registration, so please follow the link to pay the registration fee.

 On Wednesday there is a social here in the hotel (slide #14).
 If you have a guest, they are welcome to come along, but please can you obtain a guest badge for them.